 “Blessed are the merciful: for they shall obtain mercy.
 Blessed are the pure in heart: for they shall see God.
 Blessed are the peacemakers: for they shall be called the children of God.”
 (Matthew 5:7-9)

 In order to contrast against the governments raised up by hard-hearted and unmerciful sinners, the ministers of God’s government must be quick to promote mercy.
 Worldly politicians necessarily omit the weightier matters, including law, judgment, mercy, and faith.
-They do this by appealing to the letter of the law, and prescribing impersonal, heavy legislative burdens over the people, without much room for forgiveness for petty crime, or ignorance of the law, or extenuating circumstance.
+They do this by forcing the letter of the law, and prescribing impersonal, heavy legislative burdens over the people, without much room for forgiveness for petty crime, or ignorance of the law, or extenuating circumstance.
 Rather, it is in their selfish interest to pervert justice and oppress the people for their financial gain.
 Defense attorneys are criminally expensive, public defenders are empathically crippled by guaranteed income, and juries are filled with strangers stimulated by news of scandal, rather than actual peers sincerely seeking a fair judgment.
 The ministers of God’s government are pure in heart because they are quick to seek the heart of God in navigating the spirit of His Law, encouraging the people to judge the guilty, but forgive the repentant.
 This is the essence of seeking peace, tempering God’s justice with His mercy.
-In the past they even had, through God’s instruction, created a system of appeals courts which could acquit those who did not receive fair trials within their own local congregations.
+In the past, God’s people even had, through God’s instruction, created a system of appeals courts which could acquit those who did not receive fair trials within their own local congregations.

 For the people making up the multitude, an expression of mercy is fundamental to their repentance.
 The reason why many sinners remain in bondage is because they do not forgive their debtors and so do not receive forgiveness from God.
 Paying into a system of socialist benefits gives sinners a sense of entitlement to receive what they feel they are owed from the system.
 In a sense, they are owed but social security was not established to provide for the people.
 It was invented to ensnare them to become collateral for collective debt at each other’s expense.
 Because the debt is collective, their sense of entitlement can only ever be for their neighbor’s goods through a bankrupt government.
-If they do not forgive what they think they are owed, they will never relinquish the claim for benefits, and they will never inherit the Kingdom of God which operates by hope that their neighbor will provide for them when they need it, and not by the entitlements of social contracts.
+If they do not forgive what they think they are owed, they will never relinquish the claim for benefits, and they will never inherit the Kingdom of God which operates by hope that their neighbor will voluntarily provide for them when they need it, and not by the entitlements of social contracts.
 This topic is inherently related to the idea of being pure in heart.
 The greek word used for pure here is katharos and is the same word used in James 1:27: